Anchor of 7 NEWS at 5, 6, 10 and 11PM

 Stevens spends a good deal of time working with future broadcast journalists.
 For several years he served on the adjunct faculty at both the University of Miami and Barry University.

 He has received several honors for his work and contributions to the community.
-He is the recipient of seven Suncoast regional Emmy Awards from the National Academy of Television Arts & Sciences (NATAS).
-The statues were awarded to our team for superior work covering Hurricane Dorian’s impact in the Bahamas, Hurricane Irma, Fidel Castro’s death, the deadly shooting at the Fort Lauderdale/Hollywood International Airport, a dangerous chase on a South Florida highway, and a tornado in Broward County.
+He is the recipient of eight Suncoast regional Emmy Awards from the National Academy of Television Arts & Sciences (NATAS).
+The statues were awarded to our team for superior work covering Hurricane Dorian’s impact in the Bahamas, Hurricane Irma, Fidel Castro’s death, the deadly shooting at the Fort Lauderdale/Hollywood International Airport, a dangerous chase on a South Florida highway, a tornado in Broward County, and most recently for coverage of the Surfside condominium collapse.

 The Suncoast Chapter of the National Academy of Television Arts & Sciences in 2014 also awarded Craig the prestigious “Silver Circle” award, for his years of devoted service to the television industry in the Sunshine State.
-In 2019 and again in 2020, readers of the South Florida Gay News named him “Best Local TV Personality.”
+In 2019, 2020, and 2021 readers of the South Florida Gay News named him “Best Local TV Personality.”
 In 2009, he was among those named by the University of Miami as a “Communicator of the Year.”
 In September 2005, “Florida Monthly” magazine named Craig “Best Local TV News Anchor”.
 The Broward/Palm Beach “New Times” awarded Stevens with the same distinction in 2003.
 The city of Miami Beach awarded him a key to the city in 2006, recognizing his charitable efforts.

 In 2016, Stevens launched WSVN’s effort to improve relations between law enforcement agencies and the communities they serve.
 He hosted the “Hope and Healing” town hall meeting featuring members of Congress, state and local leaders, and members of the law enforcement community.